EASEA/easea/README.md

 Then, for very large problems, EASEA can also exploit computational ecosystems as it can parallelize (using an embedded island model) over loosely coupled heterogenous machines (Windows, Linux or Macintosh, with or without GPGPU cards, provided that they have internet access) a grid of computers or a Cloud.

+## Features

+- Runs can be distributed over cluster of homogeneous AND heterogeneous machines.
+- Distribution can be done locally on the same machine or over the internet (using a embedded island model).
+- Parallelization over GPGPU cards leading to massive speedup (x100 to x1000).
+- C++ description language.

 ## Changes

 - Added new templates for three Multi-Objective Evolutionary Algorithm: NSGA-II, NSGA-III, CDAS, ASREA